anchalbiyani09/Dnyan-Vihar-MBMC-School-Website/README.md

 ## Contributing

 We welcome contributions!
-If you would like to enhance the platform, add new features, or fix bugs, please follow these steps:
+If you would like to enhance the platform, add new features, or fix bugs.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.